matt-aes/bazaar/README.md

 ## How to run the Service Preview demo

+Install the Ambassador Edge Stack:

+`edgectl install`

-`edgectl install`                         # Install the Ambassador Edge Stack `edgectl license <license key here>`      # Apply the license, required for edgectl intercept.
+Apply the license, required for edgectl intercept.

+`edgectl license <license key here>`

-`make all`                                # Create the Docker images for all services and push to Docker Hub `make deploy`                             # Apply the service YAML files and the traffic agent RBAC
+Create the Docker images for all services and push to Docker Hub

+`make all`

+Apply the service YAML files and the traffic agent RBAC

+`make deploy`

-`kubectl get pods`                        # See all the running pods `kubectl describe pod appservice...`      # The appservice should run with the traffic-agent sidecar `kubectl describe deployment appservice...`
+See all the running pods

+`kubectl get pods`

+The appservice should run with the traffic-agent sidecar

+`kubectl describe pod <appservice pod UID here>`

+`kubectl describe deployment <appservice pod UID here>`

+Start the edgectl daemon, needed for the client side to connect to the cluster.

 `edgectl daemon`

+Connect to the cluster and check its status.
+The proxy should be ON.

 `edgectl connect`
 `edgectl status`

+List the available intercepts.
+These are the deployed services.

 `edgectl intercept available`

 Now, launch your local services so that when they are intercepted by AES and sent to your localhost, they will provide the services that are currently running in the cloud.

-`edgectl intercept add appservice -t localhost:8080` `edgectl intercept add specsservice -t localhost:8081` `edgectl intercept add inventoryservice -t localhost:8082`
+`edgectl intercept add appservice -t localhost:8080`

+`edgectl intercept add specsservice -t localhost:8081`

+`edgectl intercept add inventoryservice -t localhost:8082`